The program is available!

-The conference will take place from Monday afternoon, June 26 (opening keynote lecture and
+The conference will take place from Monday afternoon, June 26 at 4pm (opening session)

 Pre-registration and pre-analysis plans in experimental economics